sandpiper-lang/sandpiper-lang.github.io/code-of-conduct.markdown

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery
 * Personal attacks
 * Trolling or insulting/derogatory comments
 * Public or private harassment